A voice for

 • Research

 The research evidence suggests that agnus castus inhibits the hormone prolactin via dopaminergic activity in the anterior pituitary.
-A decrease of prolactin will affect the levels of follicle- stimulating hormone (FSH), oestrogen in women and testosterone in men.
-In terms of the menstrual cycle this has the effect of enhancing corpus luteal development (thereby correcting a relative progesterone deficiency) normalising the menstrual cycle, and encouraging ovulation.(1, 3).
+A decrease of prolactin will affect the levels of follicle-stimulating hormone (FSH), oestrogen in women and testosterone in men.
+In terms of the menstrual cycle this has the effect of enhancing corpus luteal development (thereby correcting a relative progesterone deficiency) normalising the menstrual cycle, and encouraging ovulation (18).

 • Did you know?

-In classical Greece the tree was called agnos, meaning holy, pure and chaste.
+In ancient Greece, the tree was called agnos, meaning holy, pure and chaste.
 They dedicated it to their mother goddess Demeter.
-At the festival of Thesmophoria held in her honour, Greek women, who aimed to remain chaste for the occasion, strewed their beds with branches of the tree, and wore garlands of it in the day, so that the aroma might subdue the ardour of any would-be suitor.
+At the festival of Thesmophoria held in her honour, Greek women, who aimed to remain chaste for the occasion, strewed their beds with branches of the tree, and wore garlands of it in the day, so that the aroma might subdue the ardour of any would-be suitor (22).

-In Roman times the tree they called vitex was dedicated to the goddess Hera, the protector of motherhood and marriage, who was said to have been born under one.
-Vestal virgins carried twigs of the tree as a symbol of chastity.
+The ancient Romans dedicated the vitex tree to the goddess Hera, the protector of motherhood and marriage, who was said to have been born under one.
+Roman wives were also said to use the leaves to reduce the libido of their husbands.
+Vestal virgins carried twigs of the tree as a symbol of chastity).

-Up to modern times in Italy agnus castus branches were strewn along the processional way taken by novices entering monasteries, where they would all have had to take a vow of chastity.
-Another common name is ‘monk’s pepper’.
-As well as referring to its peppery taste this was said to support its reputation for suppressing “the lusts of the flesh” in such institutions.
+Another common name for agnus castus is ‘monk’s pepper’.
+As well as referring to its peppery taste, this was said to support its reputation for suppressing “the lusts of the flesh” in monastic institutions (22).

 Additional information